A Foodcentric Life

 Sally Cameron

-These stuffed mushrooms filled with sun-dried tomatoes and spinach make a great starter for friends and family awaiting dinner with growling stomachs.
-They make great party and game-day snacks too.
+Spinach stuffed mushrooms with sun-dried tomatoes make great party and game-day snacks too.
 Make them ahead a few hours ahead, then broil or bake to serve hot.
-This size mushroom might seem large, but mushrooms shrink during baking.
-Skip the Parmesan doe dairy-free or use my vegan cheese sprinkle made with nutritional yeast.
+For dairy-free use a vegan parmesan cheese.

 Print Recipe Pin Recipe